AnkushSinghGandhi/DeltaStream-OptionAnalysis2/TUTORIAL.md

 apiVersion: v1
 kind: Namespace
 metadata:
-  name: option-aro           # All our resources will be in this namespace
+  name: deltastream           # All our resources will be in this namespace
   labels:
-    app: option-aro
+    app: deltastream
     environment: production
 ```